sharkmoos/pwnSUID/README.md

 # pwnSUID
-An exploiter written in Python resources from GTFOBins
+An exploiter written in Python using resources from GTFOBins